All Access Area Guide by Estate Agents Beckton

 An Area Transformed from Industrial to Modern Residential with Great Access to the City Centre

 Once part of Essex, Beckton is now part of the London Borough of Newham.
-It is located in East London, only 8 miles from Charing Cross.
+Located just 8 miles from Charing Cross in East London.

-It used to be part of the parish of East Ham which became a county in 1914.
-It became part of the Borough of Newham and Greater London in 1965.
+It was once part of the parish of East Ham, which became a county in 1914.
+Later, in 1965, it joined the Borough of Newham and Greater London.
 Beckton’s history revolves around the Beckton Sewage Works and the Beckton Gas Works, the largest gasworks in Europe.

 After the housing built for the Beckton Gas Works workers, numerous prefabricated houses were built in Beckton soon after the Second World War to provide homes for those left homeless.
 They were set up along streets named after renowned generals and war heroes, which were cleared during the redevelopment of North Beckton in the 1980s.

 After Beckton was included in the London Docklands Development Corporation’s regeneration area, it was transformed from industrial to modern residential.
 It now comprises mainly new-builds and large shopping centres like Gallions Reach Shopping Park.
+Guaranteed rent schemes have become popular in the area, offering landlords a hassle-free income while ensuring tenants have secure accommodation.
 Few Victorian terrace houses can also be found in the area.

 DLR